Getting started¶

 Run the simulation:

-juju run ue/leader start-simulation
+juju run ue/leader ping

 The simulation executed successfully if you see success: "true"